NGO-Algorithm-Audit/Bias_scan/README.md

 # Fairness through discussion: A deliberative way forward

-The main deliverable of this submission is the AI Auditing Report: [link]
+The main deliverable of this submission is the (NGO Algorithm Audit Report)[https://github.com/NGO-Algorithm-Audit/AI_Audit_Challenge/blob/master/report/Report_AI_Audit_Challenge.docx]

 Structure of this repository.